gou8m/sample-python-application/README.md

 ### ⚠️ Flask App Stops on Logout?

-By default, Flask runs in **interactive mode**, so the process stops when you log out.

-To run it in the background and keep it alive:
+To keep the app running in the background:

 ```bash
 nohup python3 app.py &